OpenNMT/OpenNMT/tools/README.md

 * `-mode`: can be `aggressive` or `conservative` (default).
 In conservative mode, letters, numbers and '_' are kept in sequence, hyphens are accepted as part of tokens.
 Finally inner characters `[.,]` are also accepted (url, numbers).
 * `-sep_annotate`: indicate how to annotate non-separator tokenization - can be `marker` (default), `feature` or `none`:
-  * `marker`: when a space is added for tokenization, add reversible -@- mark on one side (preference symbol, number, letter)
+  * `marker`: when a space is added for tokenization, add reversible separtor marks on one side (preference symbol, number, letter)
   * `feature`: generate separator feature `S` means that the token is preceded by a space, `N` means that there is not space in original corpus
   * `none`: don't annotate
 * `-case_feature`: indicate case of the token